 The SARL is similar to a limited liability company or LLC in the United States, and a United Kingdom private company limited by shares.

 The Civil Code of Switzerland administers all business entities.
 While Switzerland is a federal republic it does not maintain a centralized federal registration system for its business entities.
 Each of the 26 cantons (similar to provinces or states) registers every business in its jurisdiction with its own Commercial Registry.

 Switzerland is a federal republic officially called the “Swiss Confederation” situated in Central Europe and is totally landlocked.
 The city of Bern is the seat of the federal republic.
 It has a political system with a two house legislative assembly along with a Federal Council and a Federal Chancellor.

-Switzerland Limited Liability Corporation (SARL) Benefits
+Switzerland Limited Liability Company (SARL) Benefits

 • Total Foreign Ownership: Foreigners may own 100% of all the shares.